kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 And more so than with other methods, the UI of a pairwise process has major implications for the quality of the data being collected.

 To illustrate this, imagine a hypothetical "bad" interface -- one which only shows the name of the items being compared, and no other information.
-In this case, participants will decide based purely on their per-existing associations with that item, resulting in noisy and unreliable data.
+In this case, participants will decide based purely on their pre-existing associations with that item, resulting in noisy and unreliable data.
 In an even more extreme example, imagine a user deciding between two random strings -- a process which produces _only_ noise.
 As we see, there is nothing _inherently_ robust about pairwise data-gathering -- data quality is downstream of the interface.